-K: Exercising Your Plan & Informing Your Staff Share your completed Plan with your staff.
-Hold exercises to test the Pla an and maintain awareness.
-Note below the type of exercises you will use and their scheduled dates i. ☐ Staff orientation meeting Emergency communication test Exercise Dates ☐ Call tree drill ☐ Offsite information access test ☐ Tabletop exercise Unscheduled work at home day Staff Distribution Date ☐ Interdepartmental exercise ☐ Emergency assembly drill ☐ Other drill (describe) D L: • de en 1919 han en en el ne operations as soon as possible after /scheduling of normal activities and ser • · · · · · · · · · · · · · · · · · · · eism, the use of earned time off, and en , M: Special Considerations for You r Department • inique considerations that your departi ment may face in an emergency.
+K: K: Exercising Your Plan & Informing Your Staff Share your completed Plan with your staff.
+Hold exercises to test the Plan and maintain an and maintain awareness.
+Note below the type of exercises you will use and their scheduled dates.
+Staff orientation meeting Emergency communication test Exercise Dates ☐ Call tree drill ☐ Offsite information access test ☐ Tabletop exercise Unscheduled work at home day Staff Distribution Date ☐ Interdepartmental exercise ☐ Emergency assembly drill ☐ Other drill (describe) D L: • de en 1919 les en en en el Describe your plan to fully resume operations as soon as possible after the crisis has passe Identify and address resumption/scheduling of normal activities and services, work backlog resupply of inventories, absenteeism, the use of earned time off, and emotional needs. resupply of inventories, absenteeism, the use of earned time on, and emotional needs.
+M: M: Special Considerations for Your Department Describe here any additional or unique considerations that your department may face in an emergency.